devlikeapro/waha-docs/content/en/docs/overview/quick-start/index.md

 ---
 title: "⚡ Quick Start"
-description: "One page summary of how to start WhatsApp HTTP API."
+description: "One page summary of how to start WhatsApp API."
-lead: "One page summary of how to start WhatsApp HTTP API."
+lead: "One page summary of how to start WhatsApp API."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false